mspacemedia/Smooth-Scroll/README.md

-# Smooth Scroll Utility
+# Dev Scroll Utility

 ## 💡 About

-The Smooth Scroll Utility is a simple, lightweight, and cross-browser JavaScript snippet designed for web developers, quality assurance (QA) testers, and content creators who need to record high-quality, jitter-free video demonstrations of webpages.
+The Dev Scroll Utility is a simple, lightweight, and cross-browser JavaScript snippet designed for web developers, quality assurance (QA) testers, and content creators who need to record high-quality, jitter-free video demonstrations of webpages.

 This utility creates a discreet, auto-hiding control panel that allows for consistent, slow, and smooth scrolling of any webpage, making your screen recordings professional and seamless.